MicrosoftDocs/powerbi-docs/powerbi-docs/consumer/end-user-subscribe.md

 - A Contributor, Member, or Admin role in that workspace.
 You’ll know you have the Contributor, Member or Admin role in a workspace if you're able to edit reports or dashboards in that workspace.
 Read more about [roles in workspaces](../collaborate-share/service-roles-new-workspaces.md).

 - To be part of the organization.
-[Guest users](../enterprise/service-admin-azure-ad-b2b.md) cannot subscribe others.
+[Guest users](../enterprise/service-admin-azure-ad-b2b.md) can't subscribe others.

 - If the report or dashboard isn't hosted in a Premium capacity, as indicated by the diamond icon, you can still subscribe others.
 However, they must also have a Power BI Pro or Premium Per User (PPU) license.